juniglee/tal-tech-challenge/README.md

 Example: KEEP 15:00

 Allows the user to block out the timeslot specified in the input from allowing an appointment to be added to that timeslot at any date.
 Blocks out 30 minutes from the specified time.

+## 5. EXIT

+No input required

+Example: EXIT

+Kills the console application.
+The user can also choose to input an empty command, and it will work exactly the same as EXIT.

 ## Areas for Improvement